Duckleeng/TweakCollection/Research/README.md

 For this reason, I recommend using an NDIS driver on Intel NICs, as those drivers follow the RSS registry settings properly.

-- To install an NDIS driver for an Intel NIC on a Windows 11 system, extract the installer .exe file via 7-Zip, then install the driver from the corresponding NDIS68 folder through Device Manager.
+- To install an NDIS driver for an Intel NIC on a Windows 11 system, extract the installer .exe file via 7-Zip (**this is no longer neccesary**, as these files come pre-extracted with latest driver versions), then install the driver from the corresponding NDIS68 folder through Device Manager.

 Verify that you installed the correct driver by running an xperf trace while an internet speedtest is running: